Driving a car in Mexico

-Mexico has some of the strictest insurance and driving regulations in the world, and U.S. auto policies are not valid in Mexico.
-If you'll be driving there, even for a short time, buying a Mexico auto policy is an absolute must.
-You'll likely end up in jail if you're involved in an accident and don't have Mexico auto insurance.
-Also, if you're found to be at fault, Mexican authorities may detain you until liability coverage for the necessary amount can be verified.
-Because of this, the U.S. State Department recommends that you add bail coverage to your Mexico auto policy.
+U.S. auto policies aren't valid in Mexico.
+If you'll be driving there, even for a short time, auto insurance is required by Mexican law, and you could end up in jail if you're involved in an accident and don't have it.
+If you're found to be at fault, Mexican authorities could detain you until liability coverage for the necessary amount can be verified.
+Because of this, the U.S. State Department recommends adding bail coverage to your Mexico auto policy.

 How to get insurance when driving in Mexico

-Progressive can provide you with a proper insurance policy through MexPro, a specialized broker for Mexico insurance.
-Get a quote through us, and they will help you find all the coverages you need to be fully compliant.
+Progressive can provide you with appropriate auto coverage through MexPro, a specialized broker for Mexico insurance policies.
+Get a quote through us, and they'll help you find policies tailored to your travel plans that have all the coverages you need to be fully compliant.

-It's best to insure the car through the rental agency, and it's usually affordable for a few days.
-Driving in Mexico can be hazardous due to poor road conditions and unenforced traffic regulations, so you should consider purchasing the highest liability coverage you can afford.
+It's recommended to insure a car you rent in Mexico through the rental agency.
+Coverage for a few days is usually affordable, and driving in Mexico can be hazardous due to poor road conditions and unenforced traffic regulations, so consider purchasing the highest liability coverage you can afford.

 Pro tips for driving in Mexico

 Choose the toll roads: These are better maintained than free roads.